Extended Workforce Policy - Procedural Guideline

 8. Guide to different forms of Part-time arrangements

 8.2 Term – Time.
 Some employees only carry out work during set periods, most commonly term time.
-Salary may be paid on an average basis (spread equally across the year or period of a fixed term contract) or at the time of working.
-For the latter if the work pattern during term is fixed this would typically be entered in to the HR system and paid accordingly.
+Salary may be paid on an average basis (spread equally across the year or period of a fixed-term contract) or at the time of working.
+For the latter, if the work pattern during term is fixed this would typically be entered into the HR system and paid accordingly.
 Where the number of hours is perhaps fewer and not fixed then payment may be made based on completed time sheets as in example 8.3 below.
-Holidays may be scheduled to be taken outside of the standard term in which case advice should be sought from HR to ensure this is appropriately calculated.
+Holidays may be scheduled to be taken outside of the standard term in which case advice should be sought from P&OD to ensure this is appropriately calculated.

 8.3 Part-time – no regular work pattern.

 Some contracts may be agreed on the basis of an average number of hours per week or a minimum number of hours over a period e.g. a semester.
-Such contracts may be used for roles such as Demonstrator or Graduate Teaching Assistant (GTA).
+Such contracts may be used for roles such as Demonstrator or PHD Student (Tutor).
 The approach to payment for these contracts will depend on the anticipated work pattern.

 For more information on Holiday entitlement and calculations please see the Annual Leave Policy & FAQs.